Sweety-Sharma-ds/olist-analysis-dashboard/README.md

 ## Project Overview

 This dashboard analyzes **98,666 orders** placed on the Olist e-commerce platform in Brazil.
 The goal was to uncover revenue patterns, customer behavior, delivery performance, and product category trends — and present them as a clean, story-driven dashboard.
+This project simulates real-world business analysis to support data-driven decision-making in an e-commerce environment.

 ---